tulla472/Initial-repo/README.md

 # Initial-repo
-This repo is no use except that this is for understanding
+This repo is no use except,

 Just typing to differ